Healthdirect Free Australian health advice you can count on.

 Key facts

-• Acne is a common skin condition that causes spots or pimples on the face, neck, back or chest.
+• Acne is a common skin condition that causes spots or pimples on your face, neck, back or chest.

-• Acne most commonly affects people between 15 and 24 years of age, and people whose skin is naturally more oily.
+• Acne most commonly affects people between 16 and 18 years of age.

 • If your acne is severe, your doctor may refer you to a dermatologist (skin specialist), who may prescribe medicines.